eric1foard/quick-budget/README.md

 # Roadmap

-## Done
-- Add comments to explain.
-- User can add fields

 ## To Do
-0.5) Improve variable naming.
+- Improve variable naming.
+- Add realistic categories
+- Use UUID for unique keys - help with collapse issue?
-1) User can delete fields
+- User can delete fields
-1.5) User can edit fields
+- User can edit fields
-2) Total changes (color as well?) depending on +/-
+- Total changes (color as well?) depending on +/-
-3) Forecast - calculate accumulating savings over months, or diminishing from total.
+- Forecast - calculate accumulating savings over months, or diminishing from total.

 ## Ideas
 - put forms into toggle-able subheadings (optional).
 If so, each subheading shows subtotal.